 From a theory perspective, we will expand on the foundation knowledge developed in the beginners’ course, expanding your instructional toolbox to give you a range of teaching methods that work effectively when students are at height and inverted.
 We will discuss class planning in the context of progress chains and how you can use combinations and sequences to both challenge your students, avoid move plateaus, and ensure safe progression to an advanced level.
 You can expect to leave this course with a wealth of new moves, skills and techniques to reinvigorate your pole fitness classes, allowing you to take your students to the next level.

 This unit examines what constitutes an intermediate move and how to decide whether students are ready to progress onto the intermediate syllabus.
 We will cover a series of markers which will help you assess your students, as well as techniques to introduce more challenging moves.

 UNIT 2 – INTERMEDIATE POLE MOVES

 Unit 2 starts with a progression of the core concepts.
 We will look at different techniques to introduce lifting into your classes and how you can encourage students to execute moves more efficiently and move cleanly between positions.
-Muscular balance and bi-lateral training is covered before we introduce over 50 of the core intermediate syllabus moves.
+Muscular balance and bi-lateral training is covered before we introduce the core intermediate syllabus moves.
 We look at each move in detail, from the teaching and safety points to progressions and regressions, also touching upon common problems.